-The FAST proxy fetches all the recorded baseline requests from the Wallarm cloud based on test run ID.
+The FAST node fetches all the recorded baseline requests from the Wallarm cloud based on test run ID.

-The FAST proxy generates security tests for each baseline request using the test policy received from the cloud.
+The FAST node generates security tests for each baseline request using the test policy received from the cloud.

 To start the security test set generation and execution process, do the following: